-Measure your coffee out.
+Always measure your coffee out.
 Ratios for French Press or Plunger coffee can vary depending on how strong you like your coffee.
 They range from around 15g to 19g of water, per 1g of coffee.
-If you like it stronger, go to the lower end.
+If you like it stronger, go to the lower end, if you like it weaker, head to the larger end.
 Have a play around with this each time you brew.
-If your coffee is bitter, you probably need to decrease the amount you’re using.
-If it tastes a bit salty, you need to increase it.
+If your coffee is bitter, you probably need to increase the ratio of water you’re using.
+If it tastes a bit salty, you need to decrease it.

 Stir your coffee vigorously with a spoon.
 Make sure all your grounds are saturated so that they’re all exuding the great coffee flavours.

-Gently pick up the plunger, and pour through the plunger mesh into your cup.
+Gently pick up the plunger and pour it through the plunger mesh into your cup.

 Now you know how to make great plunger coffee.
 If you need help choosing your beans, check out our quiz.
 We will match you with coffee beans from NZ’s top roasters that suit your taste profile and are built for plunger brewing.